-All authors must disclose any financial and personal relationships with other people or organizations that could inappropriately influence (bias) their work.
-Examples of potential conflicts of interest include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
-If there are no conflicts of interest then please state this: ‘Conflicts of interest: none’.
+All authors must disclose any financial and personal relationships with other people or organizations that could inappropriately influence their work.
+Examples of potential conflicts of interest include employment, consultancies, proctoring, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
+If there are no conflicts of interest, please state: "Conflicts of interest: none".

 Submission declaration and verification

 Submission of an article implies the following conditions: